Retail sales drop at start of key holiday shopping season

 The low- to middle-income shopper is starting to show signs of stress.
 Craft supplies chain Jo-Ann Stores Inc. said Tuesday it is pausing its quarterly dividend after seeing its shopper pull back this fall.
 Sales at stores opened at least a year fell 8% in the quarter ended Oct.
 22.

 “It’s clear that consumers are increasingly pressured by inflation and are being more selective with their purchases in the current holiday season, prioritizing household essentials over many discretionary activities,” said Wade Miquelon, Jo-Ann’s president and CEO.
-“These budget-conscious consumers have been under a prolonged period of stress for many months now, and they are getting more selective with their purchases.”
+“These budget-conscious consumers have been under a prolonged period of stress for many months now, and they are getting more selective.”

 However, the good news, Miquelon said, is that inflationary trends are subsiding even as the U.S. potentially heads into “something more typical of a recessionary environment in the short term.”